webdriverio/webdriverio/docs/TypeScript.md

 ```

 You can even use a typed configuration if you desire.
-Al you have to do is create a plain js config file that registers typescript and requires the typed config:
+All you have to do is create a plain js config file that registers typescript and requires the typed config:

 ```javascript
 require("ts-node/register")
 module.exports = require("wdio.conf.ts")
 ```

 And in your typed configuration file: